grecomilani/beecrowd-solutions/README.md

 Welcome to the Java BeeCrowd Solutions Project!
 This repository is dedicated to providing a comprehensive collection of algorithmic challenges, all elegantly solved using Java.
 Whether you're a budding programmer or an experienced developer, this project will serve as a valuable resource for honing your algorithmic and programming skills.

+:warning: The purpose of this project is to solve various algorithmic challenges presented on the [BeeCrowd](https://www.beecrowd.com.br) website.
+The [BeeCrowd](https://www.beecrowd.com.br) platform is **free** and offers questions in different languages, providing an opportunity to practice algorithm solving using a variety of programming languages.

 ## Project Overview

 In this repository, you'll discover a diverse range of algorithmic problems, meticulously solved using Java programming.
 Our goal is not only to showcase working code solutions but also to offer detailed explanations of the underlying logic and problem-solving strategies employed.